webdevlex/personal-site/README.md

 ## **Personl Website**

-This is my personal website and portfolio, all art created using figma.
+This is my personal website and portfolio.
+Art was created using figma.

 <img src="./src/assets/images/homepage.jpeg" alt="homepage" width="800"/>